Hoangnph/aiCameraSolutionsFE/projectDocs/03-DATABASE/06-security-implementation.md

     );

 -- Camera Configuration RLS
-CREATE POLICY camera_config_policy ON camera_configurations
+CREATE POLICY camera_config_policy ON cameras
     FOR ALL
     TO ai_camera_app
     USING (